-Figure 2 (b) shows the icicle plot of tonic prescriptions with the new tree layout.
+Figure 2 (b) shows the icicle plot of tonic formulas with the new tree layout.
 Compared to the original layout (Figure 2 (a)), the alignment of medicines are improved and the same medicines in adjacent columns are aligned vertically.
 For example, note that how Baizhu (白术), Fuling (茯苓) and Ginseng (人参) are aligned as non-sovereign medicines in Figure 3 (b), whereas in Figure 2 (a), such alignments are nonexistent.